hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 The `apikey` authentication can work in parallel with the JWT authentication to call the REST API endpoints together with the JWT token.

-The migration from apikey authentication to jwt authentication is possible and can be performed as follows:
+The migration from API key authentication to JWT authentication is possible using the following steps:

 - Create a user in Keycloak.
 - Configure the authentication flow in Keycloak.